Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-ZpYMIZFGegw.md

 # [November 17th, 2020 Livestream](../2020-11-17.md)
 ## Q&A: Can we get an update on Walls?
 https://www.youtube.com/watch?v=ZpYMIZFGegw
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: How about diagonal walls?](./yt-Nf6bTwsv-_w.md) [https://www.youtube.com/watch?v=Nf6bTwsv-_w](https://www.youtube.com/watch?v=Nf6bTwsv-_w)
+This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: Any news on ramp fences?](./yt-F4RJIokIzlY.md) [https://www.youtube.com/watch?v=F4RJIokIzlY](https://www.youtube.com/watch?v=F4RJIokIzlY)

 ### Topics